Last Updated on 2024-01-08

 A relapse is when a person in addiction treatment, despite periods of not using substances, returns to their previous patterns of substance use, typically involving drugs or alcohol.

-Relapse occurs when you revert not only to the mere presence of cravings or thoughts about using the substance, but also to self-destructive behaviors and using.
+Relapse occurs when you revert not only to the mere presence of cravings or thoughts about using the substance, but also to self-destructive behaviors and use.

 When we talk about substance use recovery, a lot of people say that relapses are just a normal part of the journey.